Fujian Federation of Trade Unions

 The Fujian Federation of Trade Unions (FFTU; 福建省总工会), a regional branch of the All-China Federation of Trade Unions (ACFTU), was formally established in May 1927 in Fuzhou during the Chinese Communist Party (CCP)-led labor movement.

 History

 Its origins trace back to grassroots organizations like the Xiamen Seamen's Union (1925), which organized strikes against British-Japanese shipping firms on Gulangyu.
 During the Chinese Civil War (1946–1949), the FFTU operated covertly in mountainous regions such as Mingxi County, coordinating sabotage actions against Nationalist military logistics, as documented in Fujian's revolutionary archives.

 After 1949, the FFTU restructured state-owned industries, notably managing labor relations at the Sanming Chemical Plant (1958) and promoting Soviet-modeled "Labor Hero" awards.
 During the 1980s economic reforms, it mediated disputes in Xiamen Special Economic Zone, particularly in Taiwanese-funded electronics factories, while enforcing Deng Xiaoping's "socialist rule of law" in labor contracts.

-In the 21st century, the FFTU expanded services for migrant workers, establishing Fujian Migrant Workers' Legal Aid Centers in 2006 and partnering with tech firms under the provincial "Smart Fujian" initiative in 2015.
-By 2023, it reported 10.2 million members, with 60% employed in manufacturing and IT sectors, reflecting Fujian's economic transformation.